MChatzakis/AlphaCompiler/readme.md

 ```

 ## Lexical Analysis:
-The produced executable "al" supports input and output filestreams, for example:
-./al -i "inputfile" -o "outputfile".
-By default, input filestream is stdin and output filestream is stdout.
-Use -h for help.
+Lexical Analysis is done using Lex program, following the rules of Alpha Programming language.\

-Notes: Supported escaped characters: \ + {n,t,\\,"}
+Supported escaped characters: \ + {n,t,\\,"}

 ## Syntax Analysis:
 The produced executable "calc" supports input and output filestreams, for example: